wisahmed/socialsite/README.md

 # socialsite

-I created the Entire project using XAMPP.
+I created the Entire project using XAMPP.<br>
-This App is Completely Vulnerable
+This App is Completely Vulnerable<br>
-Have fun breaking it.
+Have fun breaking it.<br>